UKCloud/documentation/articles/vmware/vmw-faq-synchronous-protection.md

 ### Will I be charged for using Snapshot Protection if I opt for Synchronous Protection?

-Synchronous Protection with Geo-resilience comes with 14-day Snapshot Protection as standard, with the option for 28-day Snapshot Protection free of charge.
+Synchronous Protection with Geo-resilience comes with 14-day Snapshot Protection as standard when selected, with the option for 28-day Snapshot Protection free of charge.
 Please note that you will be charged for any storage consumed associated with the Snapshot Protection option if enabled.

 ## Feedback